Say YES to no-sugar diet!

 - Carry your food to the party

-As you can see, a sugar-free diet is possible.
+As you can see, a no-sugar diet is possible.
 Having these pieces of information about the health effects of sugar can help to achieve a no-sugar diet.
 However, there is one thing neither reads nor a writer can teach you– DISCIPLINE.